johanngyger/on-sw-eng/content/_index.md

 ### What Is Chaos Engineering?

-> Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.
+> Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system's capability to withstand turbulent conditions in production.

 <sup><sup><https://principlesofchaos.org></sup></sup>